ArturoDiaz02/Bank-Customer-Segmentation/source/rstCustomer_Segmentation.rst

    <li>

-CustomerAge: edad mediana del cliente.
+CustomerAge: median age of the client.

 .. raw:: html